BDSP RNG Manipulation (CFW)

 Program Overview

-Start here if you are unfamiliar with how to use PokeFinder, Moarencounterbots & PokeViewer.
+Start here if you are unfamiliar with how to use PokeFinder, Moarencounterbots, or PokeViewer.

 Figure 1 - PokeFinder Overview